Bergen Philharmonic Orchestra: History

 Andrew Litton became principal conductor in 2003 and artistic director in 2005.
 In 2002, the orchestra began to record the complete orchestral works of Edvard Grieg, the first Norwegian orchestra to do so.
 Norwegian conductor Ole Kristian Ruud and the orchestra recorded the final of the 7 CDs for BIS, in 2005.
 Litton now has the title of conductor laureate with the orchestra.

 The orchestra's most recent chief conductor was Edward Gardner, beginning in 2015.
 In January 2017. the orchestra announced the extension of Gardner's contract in Bergen through 2021.
 In September 2019, the orchestra further extended Gardner's contract through 2023.
 In June 2021, the orchestra announced a 1-year extension of Gardner's contract through July 2024.
 In November 2021, the orchestra announced the appointment of Sir Mark Elder as its next principal guest conductor, effective 1 August 2022, with an initial contract of three years through 31 July 2025.
 Gardner concluded his tenure as chief conductor at the close of the 2023–2024 season, at which time the orchestra named him its æresdirigent (honorary conductor).

+In December 2020, Tabita Berglund, a former deputy cellist with the orchestra, first guest-conducted the orchestra in a quarantined concert.
+She made her first subscription series guest-conducting appearance with the orchestra in September 2025.
+In March 2026, the orchestra announced the appointment of Berglund as its next chief conductor, effective with the 2027–2028 season, with an initial contract of four seasons.
+She is to hold the title of chief conductor-designate in the 2026–2027 season.
+Berglund is the first female conductor to be named chief conductor of the Bergen Philharmonic.